CORPFIN 6001EX - Self-Managed Super Distribution & Estate Planning

 The course information on this page is being finalised for 2016.
 Please check again before classes commence.

 General Course Information

-Course Code CORPFIN 6001EX Course Self-Managed Super Distribution & Estate Planning Coordinating Unit Business School Term Semester 1 Level Postgraduate Coursework Location/s External Units 3 Contact 2 x two day intensives scheduled on Fridays and Saturdays Available for Study Abroad and Exchange Y Assumed Knowledge CORPFIN 7005 Course Description This course will focus on SMSF's and examine estate planning, investment strategies, alternative investments, divorce settlement issues, strategic opportunities and taxation.
+Course Code CORPFIN 6001EX Course Self-Managed Super Distribution & Estate Planning Coordinating Unit Business School Term Semester 2 Level Postgraduate Coursework Location/s External Units 3 Available for Study Abroad and Exchange Y Assumed Knowledge CORPFIN 7005 Course Description This course will focus on SMSF's and examine estate planning, investment strategies, alternative investments, divorce settlement issues, strategic opportunities and taxation.
 The course will also cover the pension establishment process and will examine issues such as the use of reserves in the pension environment, the segregation of pension assets, preservation rules, the payment of benefits to members and beneficiaries, the process of asset valuation, court orders and settlement alternatives for Family Law purposes and the process to follow when winding-up a SMSF.

 Course Coordinator: Mrs Tania Turner

 The full timetable of all activities for this course can be accessed from Course Planner.